FZambia/nord/release/README.md

 *   Inferring the next nord release version
 *   Cross-compiling websocketd for all required platforms

+Note

+* darwin binary must be built on Mac OS to work
+* script uses Mac OS X specific greadlink program (replace it with readlink when building on Linux)

 To build the packages for all platforms:

 ```bash